waynodiablo/Oystercard/intro_to_the_web/walkthroughs/getting_test_infrastructure_set_up.md

 We run `rspec`.

-If RSpec and our `spec_helper.rb` are set up correctly, RSpec outputs `1 example and 1 failure`.
+If RSpec and our `spec_helper.rb` are set up correctly, RSpec outputs `1 example, 1 failure`.

 We now update our app so that the homepage displays `Testing infrastructure working!`: